winesapOS/winesapOS/README.md

 #### MSI Claw Handhelds

 As of winesapOS 4.4.0, no third-party drivers are needed besides using InputPlumber.
-The MSI Claw A1M, 7 AI+ A2VM, and 8 AI+ A2VM are all supported.
+The MSI Claw A1M, 7 AI+ A2VM, 8 AI+ A2VM, and BZ2EM are all supported.

 A quirk is used to stop the Intel Wi-Fi driver before sleep and start it back when waking up.
 This fixes a driver bug that prevents MSI Claw devices from sleeping.